benjmor/CVFL/cvfl_bylaws.md

 ## Section 2: Student participation

 A.  All students who are ninth through twelfth grade must be enrolled in and attending a member school and be in compliance with CHSSA eligibility requirements to attend league tournaments.
-A.  Students must participate in one “like” event in a league tournament in the current school year in order to participate in the State Qualifier.
-Like events are defined as:
+A.  Students must participate in one "like" event in a league tournament in the current school year in order to participate in the State Qualifier.
+For the purpose of state qualification, "like" events are defined as:
-    1. Interpretative events (humorous, program oral, dramatic, oratorical, duo)
+    1. Interpretative events (humorous, program oral, dramatic, declamation, duo)
     2. Original events (original oratory, original advocacy, original prose/poetry, informative)
     3. Spontaneous events (National Extemporaneous, International Extemporaneous, Impromptu)
-    4. Debate (Policy/team, Lincoln-Douglas, Public Forum, Parliamentary, Congress)
+    4. Debate (Policy, Lincoln-Douglas, Public Forum, Parliamentary, Congress)
-        i.
-Congress Presiding Officers must have competed as a Presiding Officer in the current year at a league tournament.
+    5. Congress Presiding Officer
 A. A coach may appeal these requirements, in writing to the Executive Committee.

 ## Section 3: Novice-Varsity Designation

+A.  "Like" events for the purposes of *novice eligibility* are defined as:
+    1. Policy debate
+    1. Non-policy debate (Congress, LD, PF, Parli)
+    1. Speech events
+A.  Automatic Criteria for Varsity Promotion
+    1. Policy Debate
+        a.
+Students that achieve a 4-0 record twice in novice are automatically promoted to Varsity and are no longer eligible for novice.
+    1. Non-Policy Debate
+        a.
+Teams that achieve a 4-0 record once are automatically promoted to Varsity and are no longer eligible for novice.
+        a.
+Teams that achieve a 3-1 record twice are automatically promoted to Varsity and are no longer eligible for novice.
-A.  Speech events
+    1. Speech events
-    1. Students shall be eligible for the novice division if they have not competed in finals of a speech event with more than 7 entries.
+        a.
+Students shall be eligible for the novice division if they have not competed in finals of a speech event with more than 7 entries.
-A.  Debate
-    1. Students shall be eligible to compete in Novice division in any debate event until they have been undefeated in a debate tournament, or reach the final round of a qualification tournament.
+    1. Congress
-A.  Congress shall have no novice divisions.
+        a.
+Congress shall have no novice divisions.
+        a.
+Students placing in the top 7 are automatically promoted to Varsity in non-policy debate events and are no longer eligible for novice.
+    1. Presiding Officer performance does not affect a student's eligibility for novice.
+A.  Prior Experience Criteria for Varsity Promotion
+    1. Students that competed in a previous year of speech and/or debate competition while in high school are encouraged to enter in the Varsity division, but can be entered in the Novice division at their coach's discretion.
+    1. Students with two or more previous years of competition experience as high schoolers are required to enter the Varsity division.
+A.  Additional Criteria for Novice Eligibility
-A.  Both partners must be novice-eligible for a team to enter the novice division.
+    1. Both partners must be novice-eligible for a team to enter the novice division.
-A. Students in 8th grade or below shall always be eligible for the novice division.
+    1. Students in 8th grade or below shall always be eligible for the novice division.
-A.  All non-qualifying tournaments shall offer both Varsity and Novice divisions.

 ## Section 4:  The officially designated coach of a team must be present for the team to compete in any league tournament.
 A.  Said designation to be in writing and approved by the school administration.
 The coach may be an administration-appointed parent rather than a district employee.